 Baltimore Link.
 Baltimore, MD.

-Every route in the 63 route - 750 bus system will be modified to provide better connectivity to jobs and educational opportunities across the Baltimore region.
+Every route in the 66 route - 761 bus system was modified to provide better connectivity to jobs and educational opportunities across the Baltimore region.
 The service concepts include 12 high-frequency CityLink color coded lines with ten minute frequencies, 47 LocalLink lines connecting neighborhoods to the high-frequency network and nine Express BusLink lines connecting outlying areas to primary job centers.
 MDOT/MTA selected WRA to provide executive assistance to the Office of Service Development (MDOT/MTA’s internal planning and scheduling office) and assist the internal scheduling team prepare 104 routes and patterns in Trapeze.

-The first phase of BaltimoreLink services was implemented in June 2016 while the new CityLink and LocalLink routes will be implemented in June 2017.
+The first phase of BaltimoreLink services was implemented in June 2016 while the new CityLink and LocalLink routes were implemented the following year in 2017.